alaa-aleryani/Data-Visualization-Challenge/README.md

 The executive team has tasked us with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked us for a top-level summary of the study results.

 ## Note:
-My full script and analysis will be found in "pymaceuticals_main_script.ipynb"
+My full script and analysis will be found under Pymaceuticals folder in "pymaceuticals_main_script.ipynb"